olivapetterson/olivapetterson/README.md

 <p>:baby: I'm a boy's father :joystick: Classic game enthusiast :computer: Tech lover

-:books: My current moment, I'm studying to AWS Certified Solutions Architect – Associate
+:books: My current moment, I'm studying to AWS Certified SysOps Administrator – Associate

 :chart_with_upwards_trend: My goals are to dominate more stacks at DevOps culture, and gain more experience.</p>